 Method 3 – Reset the Network Configuration

-This is a simple but efficient approach that necessitates the usage of the command prompt.
-With this procedure, you’re just releasing and renewing your IP address as well as clearing your DNS cache.
+This simple but efficient approach necessitates the use of the command prompt.
+With this procedure, you’re just releasing and renewing your IP address and clearing your DNS cache.

-- Type in the following commands in the Command Prompt and press enter every after command:
+- Type in the following commands in the Command Prompt and press enter every after the command:

 - netsh winsock reset